-In this article, we’ll be discussing how to train your horse to stop on a dime in response to a verbal cue.
+In this article, you’ll learn how to train your horse to stop on a dime in response to a verbal cue.
 This skill is handy for any rider but essential for kids’ horses or horses written by beginners.
 Training the stop is pretty simple, like training any animal anything, it simply requires reinforcing a behavior the horse will occasionally do by themselves anyway.

 All pleasure horses should be trained to stop at the word “whoa”.
-Using a universal verbal cue, like “whoa,” means that if the horse is sold to new owners or is being handled by someone else (like a farrier) or in an emergency situation (such as a vet clinic or temporary horse show stabling) other horse people will automatically know the cue.
+Using a universal verbal cue, like “whoa,” means that the horse is safe for everyone.
+If the horse is sold to new owners or is being handled by someone else (like a farrier) or in an emergency situation (such as a vet clinic), other people will know how to stop the horse.

-Although there are ways to train a horse to stop with your body that most horses understand, intuitively, very well, having a verbal “emergency brake” is a safety measure that means if you’re not able to give that body cue or if you are in danger, you’ll always have a way to get your horse to stop.
+There are ways to train a horse to stop with your body that most horses understand, intuitively, very well.
+However, having a verbal “emergency brake” is a safety measure.
+It means if you’re not able to give that body cue or if you are in danger, you’ll always have a way to get your horse to stop.
 A horse can’t know “Whoa” too well!

 To start training your horse to stop on command:

-- When you stop, drop your body down deep in the saddle like a sack of potatoes, this signals the horse that you have stopped riding and most horses will halt.
-Your horse should stop
+When you stop, drop your body down deep in the saddle like a sack of potatoes.
+This signals the horse that you have stopped riding, and most horses will stop.

 One great way to train a horse to stop on a dime is to finish your ride every day with a “whoa”.
 Make sure it’s in an unexpected place- like midway through the arena or a moderate walking distance from the barn.